Yandex Cloud

 • to_time: End of the time range in the same format as from_time.

 • filter: Log filter.
-You can filter logs so that the stream contains only the logs you need.
+You can use a filter to stream only the logs you need.

-For more information about filters and their syntax, see the API reference.
+To learn more about filters and their syntax, see the API reference.

 Tip